abhiTronix/vidgear/docs/gears/netgear/advanced/compression.md

 For implementing Frame Compression, NetGear API currently provide following attribute for its [`options`](../../params/#options) dictionary parameter to leverage performance with Frame Compression:

-* `jpeg_compression` _(bool/str)_:  This internal attribute is used to activate/deactivate JPEG Frame Compression as well as to specify incoming frames colorspace with compression.
+* `jpeg_compression`:  _(bool/str)_ This internal attribute is used to activate/deactivate JPEG Frame Compression as well as to specify incoming frames colorspace with compression.
 Its usage is as follows:

     - [x] **For activating JPEG Frame Compression _(Boolean)_:**